gregorsunta/reddot/README.md

 - Submit post of text type
 - Load posts

-See the [text.txt](text.txt) file for what features are currently being built.
+See the [todo.txt](todo.txt) file for what features are currently being built.